Orange (2010 film): Plot

-In Sydney Set Back Drop On Australia, an angry man named Ram who just broke up with his girlfriend Jaanu, narrates the story of his love life to a police officer, Abishek Verma as he defaces a graffiti of his lover while Jaanu's father listens.
+In Sydney, an angry man named Ram, who just broke up with his girlfriend Jaanu, narrates his love life to a police officer, Abishek Verma, as he defaces a graffiti of his lover while Jaanu's father listens.

 Ram is a youngster who does graffiti and does not believe in everlasting love.
 He has gone through nine loves in his life and thinks that love between two people eventually dies out.
-As a person with strong morals, he is honest and wants to love life and live with an open mind, open thought, and open action with his lover.
+As a person with strong morals, he is honest and wants to love life and live with an open mind, open thoughts, and open actions.
 Jaanu studies in the same college as Ram.
 He falls in love with her at first sight and goes on wooing her.
-She eventually ends up falling for him but wants him to promise to love her forever.
+She eventually falls for him, but wants him to promise to love her forever.
 Ram, of course, nonchalantly dismisses this and explains how he cannot love her forever.
 This leads to a clash of their ideologies.
-Ram shows Jaanu how true love cannot stay forever, while Jaanu shows him examples of everlasting love, like her friends and her parents.
-However, he makes it clear that love between two people is never the same as it first is.
+Ram shows Jaanu how true love cannot stay forever, while Jaanu shows him examples of everlasting love, such as her friends and parents.
+However, he makes it clear that love between two people is never the same as it was at first.

-Abishek makes Ram tell him why he feels like this, and Ram explains another love in his life: Rooba.
-He falls in love with her as she visits Hyderabad when he is on a foreign exchange project.
+Abishek makes Ram explain why he feels this way, and Ram explains another love in his life: Rooba.
+He falls in love with her when she visits Hyderabad, while he is on a foreign exchange project.
 He follows her to Mumbai, and they both fall in love.
-However, as time passes, the couple faces problems, and Ram feels himself lying more and more just to make Rooba happy.
+However, as time passes, the couple faces problems, and Ram feels himself lying more and more to make Rooba happy.
 Unable to take it anymore, he tells her that he cannot continue loving her if he has to lie and sacrifice so much for her.
 They break up, and through the experience, Ram becomes the man he is.
-Ram tries wooing Jaanu once again but soon backs off knowing her desire for a commitment and a life partner.
-In the end, the story again focuses on the present where Ram is shown defacing Jaanu's face in his graffiti.
+Ram tries wooing Jaanu once again, but soon backs off, knowing her desire for a commitment and a life partner.

+In the end, the story goes back to the present, where Ram is shown defacing Jaanu's face in his graffiti.
 Abishek also realizes that Ram is right in his own way.
-Ram reveals that Jaanu asked him to give up graffiti and get into a job as a painting teacher.
-Initially, Ram is reluctant but realizes that he loves himself more than he loves his partner so he should start loving his partner more and even learns that sacrifices are an integral part of a relationship.
-Hence he sacrifices graffiti and decides to propose to Jaanu again, trying to be committed this time.
-Ram and Jaanu end up together when the credits are rolling.
+Ram reveals that Jaanu asked him to give up graffiti and get a job as a painting teacher.
+Initially, Ram is reluctant but realizes that he loves himself more than he loves his partner, so he should start loving his partner more and even learns that sacrifices are an integral part of a relationship.
+Hence, he gives up graffiti and decides to propose to Jaanu again, trying to be committed.
+Ram and Jaanu end up together.